lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

 *************************************

-Before you can add a Google calendar to your course, you must make the calendar public and get its embed code.
+Before you can add a Google calendar to your course, you must make the calendar public and get its ID.

 #.
 Open the Google calendar.
 #.
 From the **Settings** menu, select **Settings**.
 #.
 Select the **Calendars** tab.

    Your settings may list multiple calendars.
 Find the calendar you want to share in your courseware.

 #.
 In the row for the calendar to share, in the **SHARING** column, select
    **Edit Settings**.
 #.
-In the Calendar Details page, check **Share this calender with others**.
+In the Calendar Details page, check **Share this calendar with others**.
 #.
-Check **Make this calendar public**.
+Select **Make this calendar public**.

   .. image:: ../Images/google-calendar-settings.png
    :alt: Google calendar settings